WICG/scheduling-apis/explainers/prioritized-task-scheduling.md

 }
 ```

-This API has the same optional parameters as `scheduler.yield()` for controlling abort and priority:
+This API has the same optional parameters as `scheduler.yield()` for controlling abort and priority,
+including inheriting from the current task:

 ```js
 const controller = new TaskController({priority: 'background'});